-Impact of COVID-19 and Current Economic Conditions
+Current Economic Conditions

-Macroeconomic factors, including inflation, increased interest rates, significant capital market volatility, the prolonged COVID-19 pandemic, global supply chain constraints, and global economic and geopolitical developments, have negatively impacted significant portions of the global economy, and created volatility in the financial markets.
-Additionally, foreign exchange rate fluctuations, particularly the strengthening of the U.S. Dollar relative to the British Pound and Indian Rupee, have led to further economic impacts.
+Macroeconomic factors, including inflation, interest rates, recent declines in hiring activity and job openings, stability of the global banking system, global health crises, global supply chain constraints, and global economic and geopolitical developments, have negatively impacted significant portions of the global economy, and created volatility in the financial markets.

-While our overall productivity has not been materially adversely impacted, recently, we have started to experience, and may continue to experience, the lengthening of certain sales cycles and impact of foreign exchange rate fluctuations within operating results as cyclical concerns begin to factor into customer hiring plans.
 If the economic uncertainty is sustained or increases, we may experience a negative impact on new business, customer renewals and demand levels, sales and marketing efforts, revenues growth rates, customer deployments, customer collections, product development, or other financial metrics.
 Any of these factors could harm our business, financial condition, and operating results.

-Despite the continuing uncertainty associated with these events, we are confident in the long-term overall health of our business, the strength of our product offerings, and our ability to continue to execute on our strategy and help our customers hire smarter and onboard faster.
+Despite the continuing uncertainty associated with these events, we are confident in the overall long-term health of our business, the strength of our product offerings, and our ability to continue to execute on our strategy and help our customers hire smarter and onboard faster.
 Our ability to deliver innovative products and solutions that enhance workplace safety and address compliance risks has contributed to the durability of our financial results.

-For additional information, see Part I, Item 1A, "Risk Factors-Risks Related to Our Business-The impact of COVID-19 and related risks have affected and may continue to materially affect our business, results of operations, financial position, and/or liquidity" and "-Macroeconomic factors beyond our control, including the state of the economy, could impact demand and the fulfillment costs for our products and solutions."
+For additional information, see Part I, Item 1A, "Risk Factors-Risks Related to Our Business-Macroeconomic factors beyond our control, including the state of the economy, could impact demand and the fulfillment costs for our products and solutions."